manusajith/caching_demo_app/README.md

 #Action Caching#

-In action caching the disadvantages of page caching wont be a problem as all the requests will be sent to the rails app via the web-server  Hence the authentication and access restrictions using the before_filters can be applied before serving a page.
+In action caching the disadvantages of page caching won't be a problem as all the requests will be sent to the rails app via the web-server  Hence the authentication and access restrictions using the before_filters can be applied before serving a page.
 Action Caching is done similar to page caching in terms of code.
 eg:

 ```